-- 4.4 Principal Investigators for External Awards for Students or Other Trainees - 32 Faculty advisors or mentors will be designated as the PSU Principal Investigator of record for external - 33 fellowships or other student awards.
-Trainees, whether or not they are employees (such as postdoctoral - 34 scholars or students), may apply for external fellowships and mentored career development awards only 35 with the approval of a PSU faculty advisor or mentor as indicated either on the application and/or the - 36 - PSU proposal internal approval form.
-Graduate students, postdoctoral scholars and other trainees may not - 37 normally serve as a PI or Co-PI on investigator-initiated sponsored awards.
+- 4.4 Principal Investigators for External Awards for Students or Other Trainees - Faculty advisors or mentors will be designated as the PSU Principal Investigator of record for external fellowships or other student awards.
+Trainees, whether or not they are employees (such as postdoctoral scholars or students), may apply for external fellowships and mentored career development awards only with the approval of a PSU faculty advisor or mentor as indicated either on the application and/or the PSU proposal internal approval form.
+Graduate students, postdoctoral scholars and other trainees may not normally serve as a PI or Co-PI on investigator-initiated sponsored awards.

-- 4.5 Responsibilities of the Principal Investigator - PIs/PDs/Co-PIs must faithfully execute their responsibilities including: conducting research and 40 - 41 production of deliverables as required in the grant or contract, following applicable federal, state and local - 42 guidelines and regulations, following PSU policy and rules, submitting required reports in a timely manner, - and any other specific guidelines required by the research sponsor or PSU.
-Failure to fulfill PI duties and 43 - 44 responsibilities may result in the loss of PI role assignment, and/or result in discipline for just cause.
+- 4.5 Responsibilities of the Principal Investigator - 40 PIs/PDs/Co-PIs must faithfully execute their responsibilities including: conducting research and - production of deliverables as required in the grant or contract, following applicable federal, state and local guidelines and regulations, following PSU policy and rules, submitting required reports in a timely manner - guidelines and regulations, following PSU policy and rules, submitting required reports in a timely manner, - and any other specific guidelines required by the research sponsor or PSU.
+Failure to fulfill PI duties and - responsibilities may result in the loss of PI role assignment, and/or result in discipline for just cause.